Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Background and Simulation Details

-In this approach, adjusting $M_{\pi^+}$ and RMS $M_{K}$ to their physical values fixes $m_l$ and $m_s$, and adjusting $\Delta M_K^2$ determines the up-down mass splitting $m_d - m_u$.
-This implementation is convenient given the data available in the analysis below.
+In this approach, adjusting $M_{\pi^+}$ and the root-mean-squared (RMS) average mass $M_{K}$ to the physical point given in \cref{eq:iso-broken-pure-QCD} fixes $m_l\equiv (m_u + m_d) / 2$ and $m_s$, and adjusting $\Delta M_K^2$ determines the up-down mass splitting $m_d - m_u$.
+This implementation is convenient given the data available in the analyses below.

+To define the separation scheme for the isospin-symmetric limit, where the up and down masses are both set to the average value $m_l = (m_u + m_d)/2$, we replace $M_{K^+}$ and $M_{K^0}$ with the RMS average $M_K$ given above:

-Particularly for the analysis of strong isospin breaking, it is helpful to define fictitious physical pion masses with both constituent quark masses set to $m_u$, $m_d$, or $m_l \equiv (m_u + m_d) / 2$.
-In principle, this could be done from the pion and kaon mass inputs above by using the leading-order Gell-Mann--Oakes--Renner \cite{Gell-Mann:1968hlm} (GMOR) relations, {\it i.e.},~leading-order $\chi$PT, which states that the squared pion and kaon masses scale linearly with quark mass.
-Although this statement is locally true to good approximation, inclusion of both pions and kaons simultaneously in leading-order $\chi$PT relations can lead to deviations due to the presence of significant next-to-leading order corrections.
+For the analysis of strong-isospin breaking, in particular, it is helpful to define fictitious physical pion masses with both constituent quark masses set to $m_u$, $m_d$, or $m_l$.
+In principle, this could be done from the pion and kaon mass inputs above by using the leading-order Gell-Mann--Oakes--Renner \cite{Gell-Mann:1968hlm} (GMOR) relations, {\it i.e.},~leading-order chiral perturbation theory, which states that the squared pion and kaon masses scale linearly with quark mass.
+Although this statement is locally true to good approximation, inclusion of both pions and kaons simultaneously in leading-order chiral perturbation theory relations can lead to deviations due to the presence of significant sub-leading order corrections.

-Instead of assuming purely GMOR scaling, we adapt the results from the MILC Collaboration~\cite{MILC:2018ddw}, which (in the same scheme as above) computes the up-down quark mass ratio to be $m_u / m_d = 0.4529(48)_{\rm stat}\left(\begin{smallmatrix}+150\\-67\end{smallmatrix}\right)_{\rm syst}$.
-Following the procedures of the Flavour Lattice Averaging Group (FLAG) \cite{FlavourLatticeAveragingGroupFLAG:2021npn} for symmetrizing two-sided error and combining statistical and systematic errors in quadrature, this becomes $m_u / m_d = 0.4550(138)$.
-Then, using GMOR scaling only in the vicinity of the pion mass, we have the results
+Instead of assuming purely GMOR scaling, we adapt the results from the MILC Collaboration~\cite{MILC:2018ddw}, which computes the up-down quark mass ratio to be $m_u / m_d = 0.4529(48)_{\rm stat}\left(\begin{smallmatrix}+150\\-67\end{smallmatrix}\right)_{\rm syst}$.
+Following the procedures of FLAG \cite{FlavourLatticeAveragingGroupFLAG:2021npn} for symmetrizing two-sided errors and combining statistical and systematic errors in quadrature, this becomes $m_u / m_d = 0.4550(138)$.
+To account for the slight difference between \cref{eq:iso-broken-pure-QCD} and the scheme used in Refs.~\cite{MILC:2018ddw,Bazavov:2017lyh}---namely $M_{K^+}=491.6$ MeV versus $M_{K^+}=491.405$ MeV, respectively---we include an additional systematic uncertainty that conservatively accounts for the implied difference in $\epsilon$ (the leading correction to Dashen's theorem defined in Ref.~\cite{MILC:2018ddw}) between the two schemes, which gives